IBM/ibmz-accelerated-for-nvidia-triton-inference-server/README.md

 The PyTorch Backend also supports the config parameters available in the open-source Triton-Inference-Server pytorch_backend.
 Please refer to the customization guide [here](https://github.com/triton-inference-server/pytorch_backend?tab=readme-ov-file#customization)

-### PyTorch Backend: Extension to utilize Hugging Face models via checkpoints.
+### PyTorch Backend: Extension to utilize HuggingFace models via checkpoints.

 To leverage this feature, AI practitioners and personas has to extend the ibmz-accelerated-for-nvidia-triton-inference-server image by installing transformers via `pip3 install transformers==4.42.0`